PacketParker/Guava/README.md

 --- | ---
 TOKEN | The token for your bot.
-Create a bot at [discord.com/developers](https://discord.com/developers) BOT_COLOR | Hex color code that will be used for the color of message embeds HOST | Host address for your Lavalink node
+Create a bot at [discord.com/developers](https://discord.com/developers) BOT_COLOR | Hex color code that will be used for the color of message embeds FEEDBACK_CHANNEL_ID | Discord channel ID for feedback messages to be sent to BUG_CHANNEL_ID | Discord channel ID for bug messages to be sent to SPOTIFY_CLIENT_ID | Client ID from Spotify Developer account SPOTIFY_CLIENT_SECRET | Client Secret from Spotify Developer account OPENAI_API_KEY | API Key from OpenAI for autoplay recommendations BOT_INVITE_LINK | Discord Invite link for your bot (shown on the `help` command) HOST | Host address for your Lavalink node
 PORT | Port for your Lavalink node
 PASSWORD | Password to authenticate into the Lavalink node